About this notice

 4. The following activities are carried out by third-party service providers, including but not limited to: affiliates and bookings partners; CRM system provider, developers and implementers; data analysis services; data research and editorial services; digital marketing agencies; email marketing system; event administration and management; event technology systems; event venues; feedback and review platforms; IT services; legal advice; learning management systems; research agencies; printers and mailing houses; payment processing systems, recruitment platform; trainers and speakers at events; training partners; webinar platforms and website developers.

 5. When might we share your personal information with other entities in the group?
-We may share your personal information with other entities in our group as part of our regular reporting activities on company performance, in the context of a business reorganisation or group restructuring exercise, and for system maintenance support and hosting of data.
+We may share your personal information with other entities in our group as part of our regular reporting activities on company performance, for the management of events, in the context of a business reorganisation or group restructuring exercise, and for system maintenance support and hosting of data.

 6. How secure is your information with third-party service providers and other entities in our group?
 All our third-party service providers and other entities in the group are required to take appropriate security measures to protect your personal information.
 Where third parties process your personal information on our behalf as “data processors” they must do so only on our instructions and where they have agreed to treat the information confidentially and to keep it secure.